KleinGeard/PDF-Text-Extractor/README.md

 A few pdf to text converters that I've tried took upwards of 5 minutes just to give you the text from a single 8.9mb pdf document.

-PDF-Text-Extractor could do this pretty much instantly.
+PDF-Text-Extractor can do this pretty much instantly.

 #### Privacy

 With PDF-Text-Extractor you don't need to upload your potentially confidential pdf documents to some foreign server where they may be read or stolen and you don't need to give anyone your email in order to use it.

+## Limitations

+Some pdf documents are made up of scanned images rather than actual text.
+Unfortunately these can not be converted.